osprey-dcs/grc-atf-fdas/D-3-1_DESIGN_-_Design_and_Architecture.md

 From Wikipedia, https://en.wikipedia.org/wiki/EPICS

-"_The Experimental Physics and Industrial Control System (EPICS) is a set of software tools and applications used to develop and implement distributed control systems to operate devices such as particle accelerators, telescopes and other large scientific facilities.
+>The Experimental Physics and Industrial Control System (EPICS) is a set of software tools and applications used to develop and implement distributed control systems to operate devices such as particle accelerators, telescopes and other large scientific facilities.
 The tools are designed to help develop systems which often feature large numbers of networked computers delivering control and feedback.
-They also provide SCADA capabilities._"
+They also provide SCADA capabilities.

 #### 4.3.1 - EPICS Client/Server Framework

 From Wikipedia, https://en.wikipedia.org/wiki/EPICS#Architecture

-"_EPICS uses client–server and publish–subscribe techniques to communicate between computers.
+>EPICS uses client–server and publish–subscribe techniques to communicate between computers.
 Servers, the “input/output controllers” (IOCs), collect experiment and control data in real time, using the measurement instruments attached to them.
-This information is then provided to clients, using the high-bandwidth Channel Access (CA) or the recently added pvAccess\[5\]\[6\] networking protocols that are designed to suit real-time applications such as scientific experiments._
+This information is then provided to clients, using the high-bandwidth Channel Access (CA) or the recently added pvAccess\[5\]\[6\] networking protocols that are designed to suit real-time applications such as scientific experiments.
+>

-_IOCs hold and interact with a database of "records", which represent either devices or aspects of the devices to be controlled.
+>IOCs hold and interact with a database of "records", which represent either devices or aspects of the devices to be controlled.
 IOCs can be hosted by stock-standard servers or PCs or by VME, MicroTCA, and other standard embedded system processors.
-For "hard real-time" applications the RTEMS or VxWorks operating systems are normally used, whereas "soft real-time" applications typically run on Linux or Microsoft Windows._
+For "hard real-time" applications the RTEMS or VxWorks operating systems are normally used, whereas "soft real-time" applications typically run on Linux or Microsoft Windows.
+>

-_Data held in the records are represented by unique identifiers known as Process Variables (PVs).
-These PVs are accessible over the network channels provided by the CA/pvAccess protocol._
+>Data held in the records are represented by unique identifiers known as Process Variables (PVs).
+These PVs are accessible over the network channels provided by the CA/pvAccess protocol.
+>

-_Many record types are available for various types of input and output (e.g., analog or binary) and to provide functional behaviour such as calculations.
+>Many record types are available for various types of input and output (e.g., analog or binary) and to provide functional behaviour such as calculations.
 It is also possible to create custom record types.
 Each record consists of a set of fields, which hold the record's static and dynamic data and specify behaviour when various functions are requested locally or remotely.
-Most record types are listed in the EPICS record reference manual._
+Most record types are listed in the EPICS record reference manual.
+>

-_Graphical user interface packages are available, allowing users to view and interact with PV data through typical display widgets such as dials and text boxes.
-Examples include EDM (Extensible Display Manager), MEDM (Motif/EDM), and CSS._
+>Graphical user interface packages are available, allowing users to view and interact with PV data through typical display widgets such as dials and text boxes.
+Examples include EDM (Extensible Display Manager), MEDM (Motif/EDM), and CSS.
+>

-_Any software that implements the CA/pvAccess protocol can read and write PV values.
-Extension packages are available to provide support for MATLAB, LabVIEW, Perl, Python, Tcl, ActiveX, etc. These can be used to write scripts to interact with EPICS-controlled equipment."_
+>Any software that implements the CA/pvAccess protocol can read and write PV values.
+Extension packages are available to provide support for MATLAB, LabVIEW, Perl, Python, Tcl, ActiveX, etc. These can be used to write scripts to interact with EPICS-controlled equipment.

 Ref: https://docs.epics-controls.org/en/latest/getting-started/EPICS\_Intro.html